Tony Hawk: Image and legacy

-Hawk often posts on Twitter about encounters with people who do not recognize him or wonder if he is really Tony Hawk.
-Some of these tweets have gone viral, and misidentifying him became a running joke among fans.
+Hawk often posts on Twitter about encounters he has with people who do not recognize him or wonder if he is truly Tony Hawk.
+Various publications have speculated about Hawk's motivation:

+The cynical among us might argue that as he slides inexorably out of cultural relevancy, Tony Hawk desperately needs to remind us that he's still here, still famous.
+Others might say he’s trying to communicate that he’s fed up with it all, his stream of tweets a not-so-subtle hint...
+But no. Tony Hawk... thinks it is the funniest thing in the world, and he will keep thinking it is the funniest thing in the world, and keep tweeting about it, for the rest of his life.

 Personal life

+Relationships

 In April 1990, Hawk married Cindy Dunbar, whom he began dating in high school.
 Their son, Riley Hawk, was born on December 6, 1992, and was named after one of Hawk's ancestors.
 Riley is also a professional skateboarder.
 Hawk and Dunbar divorced in 1993.
+Riley is married to Frances Bean Cobain, daughter of late Nirvana frontman Kurt Cobain and Hole frontwoman Courtney Love.
+They have a son together.

 Hawk was married to Erin Lee from 1996 to 2004.
-They have two kids, born 1999 and 2001.
-The older of the two, Spencer, is an electronic music producer who releases music as Gupi.
+They have two children, Spencer (born in 1999) and Keegan (born in 2001).
+Spencer is an electronic music producer who releases music as Gupi.

 Hawk was married to Lhotse Merriam from 2006 to 2011.
-Their wedding was held in Fiji and Rancid played for them as the wedding's band.
-The couple's only child was born in 2008.
+Their wedding was held in Fiji and Rancid played for them as the wedding band.
+The couple's daughter Kadence was born in 2008.

 Hawk married his fourth wife, Cathy Goodman, on June 27, 2015, in a ceremony in Limerick, Ireland.

+Interests

+Hawk purchased a camcorder in Japan and had a friend translate the controls for him, and an Amiga 2000 in the late 1980s.
+NewTek sent him a Video Toaster for his Amiga in exchange for appearing in a promotional video alongside Wil Wheaton and Penn Jillette, which he later used for editing a promotional video for the TurboDuo game Lords of Thunder in 1993.